 The bfs() function implements the Breadth-First Search graph traversal algorithm.
 It takes the same arguments as the dfs() function and also returns no value.
 In the line no. 4 it initializes the FIFO queue pointers.
 The structure of the queue pointers is declared in the line no. 3.
 Then, it adds the first node to the queue, that stores the number of the starting vertex (line no. 5).
 The outer while loop (lines 6-17) checks if the queue is not empty (line no. 6).
-If the condition is satisfied, then it assigns the number of the vertex_stored in the queue's first node to the vertex_number local variable and removes that node from the queue (line no. 7).
-Next, it checks whether this vertex has not yet been visited (line no. 8).
-If so, then the loop assigns the address of its list of neighbours to a local neighbour pointer (line no. 9).
-The inner while loop (lines 10-13) traverses this list, on the condition that it is not empty, and adds to the FIFO queue nodes, that store numbers of the vertex neighbours.
+If the condition is satisfied, then the number of the vertex stored in the queue's first node is assigned to the vertex\number parameter, and that node is removed from the queue (line no. 7).
+Next, the function checks whether this vertex has not yet been visited (line no. 8).
+If so, then it assigns the address of the vertex list of neighbours to a local neighbour pointer (line no. 9).
+The inner while loop (lines 10-14) traverses this list, on the condition that it is not empty, and adds to the FIFO queue nodes, that store the vertex yet unvisited neighbours numbers.